 \section{Byzantine Snapshot: Correctness}

-\begin{lemma} For a correct process $i$, at each point during an execution $collect_i[i]$ contains the value signed by $j$ with the highest timestamp until that point. \end{lemma} \begin{proof} By induction on the execution; $collect_i[i]$ can change either at~\cref{line:update_collect1} or at~\cref{line:update_collect2}.
-If it changes at~\cref{line:update_collect1}, $ts_i$ is increased and $collect_i[i]$ contains the value with the highest timestamp.
-By induction, no signed value encountered at~\cref{line:mono_check} has s timestamp higher than the one in $collect_i[i]$, so it is not updated at~\cref{line:update_collect2}. \end{proof}
+\begin{lemma} For a correct process $i$, at each point during an execution $collect_i[i]$ contains the value signed by $j$ with the highest timestamp until that point. \end{lemma} \begin{proof} By induction on the execution; $collect_i[i]$ can change either at line~\ref{line:update_collect1} or at line~\ref{line:update_collect2}.
+If it changes at line~\ref{line:update_collect1}, $ts_i$ is increased and $collect_i[i]$ contains the value with the highest timestamp.
+By induction, no signed value encountered at line~\ref{line:mono_check} has s timestamp higher than the one in $collect_i[i]$, so it is not updated at line~\ref{line:update_collect2}. \end{proof}